ant-design/ant-design/components/select/demo/maxCount.md

 ## en-US

-You can set the `maxCount` prop to control the max number of items can be selected, When the limit is exceeded, the items will become disabled.
+You can set the `maxCount` prop to control the max number of items can be selected。 When the limit is exceeded, the options will become disabled.